MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Each scheme that uses this SvcParamKey defines a "default set" of ALPNs that are supported by nearly all clients and servers, which MAY be empty.
-To determine the set of protocol suites supported by an endpoint (the "SVCB ALPN set"), the client adds the default set to the list of `alpn-id`s unless the
+To determine the SVCB ALPN set, the client starts with the list of `alpn-id`s from the "alpn" SvcParamKey, and adds the default set unless the "no-default-alpn" SvcParamKey is present.
-"no-default-alpn" SvcParamKey is present.
-The presence of an ALPN protocol in the SVCB ALPN set indicates that this service endpoint, described by TargetName and the other parameters (e.g. "port") offers service with the protocol suite associated with this ALPN protocol.

-ALPN protocol names that do not uniquely identify a protocol suite (e.g. an Identification Sequence that can be used with both TLS and DTLS) are not compatible with this SvcParamKey and MUST NOT be included in the SVCB ALPN set.
+### Use

 To establish a connection to the endpoint, clients MUST